Skip to content

 I spent six years defending personal injury claims.
 I sat across from dozens of plaintiff's attorneys: the sharp ones who made our adjusters nervous, the disorganized ones who missed deadlines, and the ones who would take anything with a heartbeat and a medical bill, regardless of merit.

 That perspective changed how I evaluate injury claims.
 I know which kinds of lawyers actually help their clients and which ones do them a quiet disservice by taking weak cases or handling strong ones badly.
-If you're shopping for a personal injury attorney, here's what I learned from the other side of the courtroom.
+If you are shopping for a personal injury attorney, here is what I learned from the other side of the courtroom.

 On the defense side, we had a running list of plaintiff's attorneys we wanted to face and ones we dreaded.
 Not because they were aggressive or theatrical, but because they were prepared, organized, and willing to try cases.